s10mcow/powdertothepeople.tv/_posts/2017-10-25-Functional JS Fun.md

 Anyways.
 We got two arrays of objects and we wanna turn it into a nice juicy object.

-The way I see it we got two choices - well more but were using f.u.nctional coding.
+The way I see it we got two choices - well more but we're using f.u.nctional coding.
 We can either reduce or we could make an object placeholder and then map, but first these are the two arrays.

 ```
 const links = [